-(d) Asset and Liability Sub-committee
+(d) Asset and Liability Sub-committee ("ALCO")

-The Asset and Liability Sub-committee considers and addresses matters related to the Company's liquidity, funding and asset liability management.
+The ALCO considers and addresses matters related to the Company's liquidity, funding and asset liability management.
 The committee reviews and makes recommendations to the Risk Committee and Corporate Treasury with respect to the Company's liquidity position and funding activities, including related models, frameworks and limits.
-The committee may also recommend to the Risk Committee business unit-specific asset-liability management frameworks.
+The committee may also recommend to the Risk Committee business unit specific asset-liability management frameworks.
 In addition, the committee discusses entity and industry-wide initiatives related to liquidity and funding.

-The Asset and Liability Sub-committee is co-chaired by the Chief Risk Officer and Treasurer and its membership includes senior managers from the revenue-producing divisions and independent control and support functions.
+The ALCO is co-chaired by the Chief Risk Officer and Treasurer and its membership includes senior managers from the revenue-producing divisions and independent control and support functions.

-The Asset and Liability Sub-committee reports to the Risk Committee, and may report to the Firm's Asia Pacific Asset Liability Committee, if needed.
+The ALCO reports to the Risk Committee, and may report to the Firm's Asia Pacific Asset Liability Committee, if needed.